FragSoc/csgo-server-scrim/README.md

 A docker image for running a dedicated server for the game [CS:GO](https://blog.counter-strike.net/).
 Configured to use the [Get5](https://github.com/splewis/get5/) plugin alongside [Metamod:Source](https://www.sourcemm.net/) and [Sourcemod](https://www.sourcemod.net/) to host a quick setup scrim server.
+This is a modified version of [CM2Walki's](https://github.com/CM2Walki/CSGO) Dockerfile.

 # How to use this image
 ## Simple usage (recommended)